ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 ### 4.1 Direct Memory Access

-The STM32F09x family of microcontrollers have 2 Direct Memeory Access (DMA) controllers, each with 7 and 5 channels respectively, that can autonomously move one or more words of various sizes between memory and peripherals.
+The STM32F09x family of microcontrollers have 2 Direct Memory Access (DMA) controllers, each with 7 and 5 channels respectively, that can autonomously move one or more words of various sizes between memory and peripherals.
 Once values are written to a DMA channel’s configuration registers, the CPU can be used for other purposes while the transfer operations continue.
 Each incremental DMA operation can be triggered by a peripheral’s readiness to be written to or read from.
 Some microcontrollers allow DMA channels to be arbitrarily associated with peripheral devices, but the STM32F0 requires that each peripheral be used with only the specific DMA channel that it is wired to.
 Table 32 and 33 of the Family Reference Manual shows the peripheral-to-DMA channel mapping. **Find this table, as you'll need it later.**

 A breakdown of how the DMA registers work:
 - `CNDTR:` A counter of sorts.
 You write the number of elements that you're trying to transfer here.
 If it's a singular variable, usually 1 is sufficient.
 If it's an array, you must write in the size of the array.
 Stands for Channel's Number of Data to Transfer Register.